turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/environment_setup.markdown

 ### Text Editor

-If you don't already have a favorite text editor, we recommend using [Atom](https://atom.io/).
+If you don't already have a favorite text editor, we recommend using [Visual Studio Code](https://code.visualstudio.com/ ).

 #### Setting Up Terminal Access for Atom